DmesonAnalysers/DmesonAnalysis/docs/README.md

 ## Standard analysis with theory-driven prompt fraction evaluation
 ### Cross section

-* For the computation of the cross section, a modified version of [HFPtSpectrum.C](https://github.com/alisw/AliPhysics/blob/master/PWGHF/vertexingHF/macros/HFPtSpectrum.C) present in this repository, is used:
+* For the computation of the cross section, a modified version of [HFPtSpectrum.C](https://github.com/alisw/AliPhysics/blob/master/PWGHF/vertexingHF/macros/HFPtSpectrum.C) present in this repository, is used

 ### Nuclear modification factor